ShellShift/scaleshot/README.md

 Non-moving to medium speed, scales things around it every few seconds.

 **Cloud**
-Medium speed, floats around, and becomes a jump pad if the player jumps on top of it.
+Medium speed, floats around, makes the player jump when player jumps on its head.

 **Bulk**
 Slow, slightly larger than other robots, and has a shield that can be deactivated by reducing its scale.